3 Weeks In South Korea and Japan Itinerary

 The easiest way to reach Busan from Seoul is by KTX high-speed train, which takes under three hours.
 You can also take the slow train, which is more affordable than the KTX.
 It would take you anywhere between 2.5 hours to 5.5 hours, depending on the train type that you will ride.

-The costs also vary.
-Riding a bus would take you four hours to reach your destination.
+Taking a bus would take you four hours to reach your destination.
 You can also ride the plane, which is the fastest and most expensive option.

 Accommodations in Busan: